ryoo-nakamura/portfolio_ryo/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Master of Scienc (Mathematics of Information)
+  - course: Master of Science (Mathematics of Information)
     institution: Fukuoka University
     year: 2021